openhab/openhab-addons/bundles/org.openhab.binding.pushover/README.md

 You are able to create multiple instances of this Thing to broadcast to different users, groups or devices.

 openHAB is listed as a *featured application* on the [Pushover homepage](https://pushover.net/apps).
-It provides a clone function to directly add a *prefilled* application to your pushover account and retrieve an api key.
+It provides a clone function to directly add a *prefilled* application to your Pushover account and retrieve an API key.
 You can reach it via [https://pushover.net/apps/clone/openHAB](https://pushover.net/apps/clone/openHAB)

 ## Thing Configuration